robobenklein/robobenklein.github.io/_posts/2025-07-15-why-i-love-signal-but-dont-use-it.md

 - Authentication is poor:
   - Signal lives here, phone numbers should not be used for primary identification.
   - RCS chats (cellular) fall into this category too, which technically now support E2E encryption, but that's useless if I can't confirm that Bob is the person on the other end before sending a message.

+# I still love Signal

+While the focus of this post has been about *not* using Signal, I still actually love it.
+I recommend it, I share their blog posts, and I believe in & support the work they do.

+Signal is a wonderful upgrade from SMS/MMS/RCS chats, and because so many people already use those technologies it's a relatively simple switch.
+Thanks to the network effect that means Signal is consistently good at getting and keeping people onboard, and I support that because it means more people choosing security by default.

+In the meantime, I'll keep being the weird and difficult one out of a group - perhaps in vain - but with the goal of driving people even further towards what I think are better choices.